Hassaan-Munawar/Weather-app-raect/README.md

 🌤️ Excited to Share My React-based Weather App! 🌦️

-I am excited to share the weather app I’ve been building as part of my latest web development project!
+I am excited to share the weather app I’ve been building as part of my web development project!
 This app allows users to search for any city and instantly get the current weather conditions as well as a 3-day forecast, displayed with dynamic icons and accurate data from the OpenWeather API.

 🛠️ Key Features: